Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-The Bachelor of Animal Science (Equine Science)) will help you understand nutrition, growth, health and performance in the Equine athlete.
+The Bachelor of Animal Science (Equine Science) will help you understand nutrition, growth, health and performance in the equine athlete.

 Massey has a number of internationally recognised animal-based research centres including the Equine Research Centre and Equine Parentage Genetic Services Centre.
-These centres are used to enhance the learning experience throughout the degree.

 The Bachelor of Animal Science will provide you the knowledge, attributes and expertise you require for the careers of the future.